 Choose hairstyles that create an illusion of length.
 If you are keeping it short and sweet, try a long bob (a.k.a. the lob).

 Hair that hits the shoulder or collarbone will help to counterbalance the shape and give it structure.
 If you’re going long, ask your stylist for long, barely there layers at hit at the jawline.
 This will make your hair appear fuller, not your face.

-If your face is square… The jaw is prominent and the chin is square; the forehead and jawline are roughly the same width.
+The jaw is prominent and the chin is square; the forehead and jawline are roughly the same width.
 Spirit Animals: Megan Fox, Gwyneth Paltrow

 You want to soften the angles of the face with waves, curls and the right kind of bangs.
 Avoid blunt bangs, and opt for a brow-grazing, side-sweeping fringe.
 If you are keeping it short and sweet , keep it textured.
 This will balance out the jaw line.
 If you’re going long, go for just over shoulder-length hair because it will play up your amazing cheekbones.

-If your face is oval-shaped… The forehead may be slightly wider than the chin, and the length of the face is about one and a half times the width.
+The forehead may be slightly wider than the chin, and the length of the face is about one and a half times the width.
 Spirit Animals: Jennifer Aniston, Blake Lively

 No matter the length, you will look best with layers near your cheekbones, lips or chin.
 This will help you to highlight your features.
 A fringe can help create width and balance.
 Make sure to blend it in properly with the rest of your hair otherwise it can tend to look a little severe.